Vaccinating Health Workers (VHWs)

 Overview

-Vaccinating Health Workers (VHWs) can administer a limited range of vaccines under the supervision of a vaccinator who is a registered health professional vaccinator (supervisor).
+Vaccinating Health Workers (VHWs) administer vaccines under the supervision of a registered health professional vaccinator (supervisor).
 The vaccines VHWs can administer depend on their stage of authorisation.

 Requirements to become an authorised VHW